-Load balancing and HTTP routing in CloudOps for Kubernetes is accomplished by using Azure load balancers or AWS network and application load balancers with the Ambassador API Gateway.
+Load balancing and HTTP routing in CloudOps for Kubernetes is accomplished by using AWS network and application load balancers with the Ambassador API Gateway.

 To understand how these technologies work together and handle a request, look at how the ActiveMQ and Cortex services inside of CloudOps for Kubernetes use them.